About Trading Standards

 - give advice or opinions to consumers about their individual complaints.

 - close businesses (we have no powers to do this).

 - obtain redress or take court action on your behalf.
 Consumers have rights and often if a trader breaks those rights, for example, through providing faulty goods or substandard services the consumer is owed compensation.
-We do not obtain this compensation on your behalf, however by contacting our partner organisation Citizens Advice Consumer Service you will be given advice and assistance on how to obtain redress for yourself.
+We do not obtain this compensation on your behalf, however by contacting Citizens Advice consumer service (CACs) you will be given advice and assistance on how to obtain redress for yourself.

 - get you your money back (we have no powers to do this).

 - tell you if we are investigating a business or give you information we hold about them.

 Our Chartered Institute

 This document explains what you can expect from Cheshire East Council Trading Standards.
 Whether you are a business, a member of the public or an employee of a local business we are committed to providing you with an efficient, courteous and helpful service and this document tells you how we aim to do that.